EOSIO/EEPs/README.md

 * **Deferred** - the EEP has been put off for future consideration
 * **Living** - this is similar to Final, but denotes an EEP which requires regular updates for accuracy (good for token/wallet standards)
 * **Archived** - the EEP is no longer under consideration (withdrawn by author, not enough support for the proposal, etc)

+# Telegram
+If you are interested in discussing proposal ideas, providing feedback on existing proposals or the EEPs process, or want to get more involved, join the EEPs telegram group. [[EOSIO Enhancements Proposals Telegram](https://t.me/eos_enhancements_proposals)]